zukobronja/openshift-sti-java-8/README.md

     docker tag openshift-sti-java-8:latest <myrepo_with_port>/openshift-sti-java-8
     docker push <myrepo_with_port>/openshift-sti-java-8

-## Create start command
+## Create scripts

-Create whatever start command you need and place it in your root directory.
+Create whatever start command you need and place it in a bin directory.
 It is just called ```bin/start```.

+**Optional:** To enable smaller image sizes you can include a ```cleanup``` script.
+This will be called after the build, and can remove unused files to enable smaller

 ## Prepare for build

 If your application just needs a plain mvn build you don't really need to do anything.
 Default is ```mvn install```.
 MAVEN_OPTS is set to:

-- Disable tests
+- Disable tests (-DskipTests=true)
-- Activate profile "openshift"
+- Activate profile "openshift" (-P openshift)
-- Variable platform-target set to "openshift"
+- Variable platform-target set to "openshift" (-Dplatform-target=openshift)
-- Maven repo redirected to ```./m2-repo``` .
-Lets us re-use when re-building.

 ## Bootstrap your application on OpenShift

+Move into the directory of your application (where you have pom.xml):

     oc new-app <myrepo_with_port>/openshift-sti-java-8:latest --strategy=source .